BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^29]: **Why Dice, Coins, and Cards?** One of the potential adversaries for digital assets is "Systemic Key Compromise", where the methodology for creating a key was wrong.
 We don't want the key-generation process to be a SPOC, and since you used "Quick Create" for your recovery key, that means you should use a different methodology for creating the active key that you're going to use in Gordian Seed Tool.

 [^30]: **Do It Right!** Rolling dice, picking cards, and especially flipping coins can be tedious, but do it right!
 Actually engage in the activity until you have 128 bits of entropy.
-Do not just randomly hit buttons: that won't be random.
+Do not just "randomly" hit buttons: that won't actually be random.
 If you're not going to correctly feed in the entropy from those dice, cards, or coins, you might as well just "Quick Create".

 [^31]: **Don't Delete!** Note that unlike with the recovery key, you're not deleting either this key or Gordian Seed Tool on this device.
 This is one of your two active keys; it's what you'll regularly use to spend funds on your account.